IJustine

-Ezarik is known for her "300-page iPhone bill" which followed the first month of service after the introduction of the first iPhone in 2007.
+Ezarik was known for her "300-page iPhone bill" which followed the first month of service after the introduction of the first iPhone in 2007.
 The viral video of her review earned her international attention.
-Ezarik has ranked among the top 1000 Twitter users in the world with over 1.8 million followers.
-Ezarik has starred on the YouTube comedy series Annoying Orange, as Orange's love interest Passion Fruit.
+Ezarik was ranked among the top 1000 Twitter users in the world with over 1.8 million followers.
+Ezarik had starred on the YouTube comedy series Annoying Orange, as Orange's love interest Passion Fruit.
 In 2016, she was an advisor to Arnold Schwarzenegger on the reality competition series The New Celebrity Apprentice.
-Her television acting credits include guest appearances on Law & Order: Special Victims Unit, Criminal Minds, The Bold and the Beautiful, and The Vampire Diaries.
-Ezarik also appeared as a main character on the first and fourth season of the YouTube Premium murder-mystery reality series Escape the Night.
+Her television acting credits include guest appearances on Law & Order: Special Victims Unit, Criminal Minds, The Bold and the Beautiful and The Vampire Diaries.
+Ezarik also appeared as a main character on the first and fourth seasons of the YouTube Premium murder-mystery reality series Escape the Night.

-Justine reviews a variety of tech devices, but particularly prefers reviewing Apple products such as iPhones, iPads, and MacBooks.
+Justine reviewed a variety of tech devices, but particularly preferred reviewing Apple products such as iPhones, iPads, and MacBooks.
+She has been a winner of a Webby Award and 2 Streamy Awards.